Safer Internet Day – Secondary years

 You will find lots of ideas, resources, lessons and activities for secondary school students by clicking on the tabs below.

-eSafety is encouraging every classroom in Australia to plan an online safety lesson for Safer Internet Day.
+eSafety is encouraging every class in Australia to plan an online safety lesson.
 Select one of these activities or use our resources to create your own!

 - Use the new Online Safety Classroom Agreement to discuss and decide how digital technology will be used in your classroom or school.

 - Discuss our new research report Digital Lives of Aussie Teens.